pmcg31/rich-dev-blog/content/blog/remove-tourists-with-tripod/index.md

 This can take some time, but it is still much faster and infinitely easier than trying to edit objects (like tourists!) out of your photos manually.

-Note that some kind of remote shutter release is highly recommended for this to keep the camera as still as possible.
+Note that some kind of remote shutter release is highly recommended for this to keep the camera as still as possible. **iPhone/iPad users**: Did you know that your wired earbuds can be used as a remote shutter release?
+Just have them plugged in, open the camera app, and use the volume buttons to shoot.
+Up or down, it's up to you, either works!

 ### Loading Your Images (Lightroom Classic)